anthonyfarrelloylegate/anthonyfarrelloylegate.github.io/README.md

 Posting my blog posts on [Google Blogger](http://ramblingsofanthony.blogspot.com/) was great but at this stage seems a little old school for  modern software engineers.
 Concentrating your blogs and projects in one central location has a large appeal.

-I alos want to author my posts locally in Textile or Markdown.
+I also want to author my posts locally in Markdown to concentrate on content not formatting.
 My blogs should really be easy to style and most of all, my site should be stored on GitHub so that I never lose projects, blogs again. again.

 ## License